Helsinki-NLP/OpusFilter/README.md

 for the filter function, but is useful for the score function below.

-The output of the step is only those segment pairs that are accepted by all the filters (unless `filterfalse` is set true, in which case the output is opposite, i.e., those segment pairs that are rejected by at least one filter).
+The output of the step is only those segment pairs that are accepted by all the filters, unless `filterfalse` is set true, in which case the output is the opposite (i.e., those segment pairs that are rejected by at least one filter).

 #### `score`